The Last Tsarina |

 Authors A.I.'s Marlowe Analysis

-Overview -The Last Tasrinais is an international thriller spanning multiple countries and decades.
+Overview -The Last Tasrina is an international thriller spanning multiple countries and decades.
 The story weaves together elements of royal inheritance, intelligence operations, financial corruption, and personal relationships into an epic tale of political intrigue.

 Premise / Elevator Pitch - When a Serbian girl who survived a childhood massacre is revealed to be the rightful Russian Tsarina, she becomes a key player in a covert intelligence operation to bring down the Russian government and oligarchs.